Oak Frame Types.

-This is where the building is the same height at the rear as at the front.
-We will normally go up to a maximum main span of 8m and any main span over 6m will need a truss roof construction.
+The building maintains the same height at the rear as at the front.
+We can provide spans up to 8m, and any span over 6m requires a truss roof construction.

 Main Span with Rear Aisle